Shark Bay (Sea World): Exhibit

 The Shark Bay exhibit is divided into four distinct sections.
 The main section is the Shark Lagoon.
 It houses some of the world's largest, most feared and potentially dangerous sharks.
 Unlike other smaller shark exhibits, the Shark Lagoon at Shark Bay allows for the sharks to have a 60 m swimming pattern which is essential for them to be able to rest whilst swimming.
 As the name suggests, the Reef Lagoon is a reef-themed environment.
 It houses a variety of smaller sharks alongside rays and other fish.
 Guests can view both the Shark Lagoon and Reef Lagoon from a series above ground viewing areas as well as through four 10 × 3 m underwater viewing windows.
 An additional window of this size separates the two sections and allows divers in the Reef Lagoon to view the sharks in the Shark Lagoon.
 The Inter-Tidal Zone is attached to the Reef Lagoon and is adjacent to the Touch Pools.
 The area is home to a variety of small fish and other marine life.
 The final zone is the Touch Pools.
 Within this section, guests are able to touch a variety of marine animals in the shallow water.
-Collectively, these areas make Shark Bay the largest man-made lagoon system in the world.
+Collectively, these areas made Shark Bay the largest man-made lagoon system in the world.

 Animal Adventures

-Similar to other marine attractions at Sea World, guests have the opportunity to experience one of four Animal Adventures at Shark Bay for an additional fee.
+The bay has one of the four Animal Adventures in Sea World, requiring an additional fee.
 A Tropical Reef Snorkel allows guests to swim with the sharks and other marine life in the Reef Lagoon.
 Similarly, the Shark SCUBA Animal Adventure allows qualified guests to SCUBA in the Reef Lagoon.
 Within the Shark Lagoon guests can choose an up-close encounter and an above water journey.
 The Shark Encounter allows guests to enter an acrylic cage and watch the sharks be fed up close.
 Finally, the Glass Bottom Boat Animal Adventure allows guests to view the sharks up-close from a unique angle without the need to put a foot in the water.